 Cars like the Ford Fiesta and Vauxhall Corsa will be in the lower price brackets for servicing.
 These cars are widely used and require cheap parts that are readily available.
 They also tend to not have expensive faults and when they do breakdown they are generally easier and quicker to fix.

 Is your car still under warranty?
 For cars that are currently still under warranty, the cost of the service will be fixed and you should follow the recommended service schedule of the manufacturer.
 In order to maintain the warranty on the car you must follow the service schedule or you may risk invalidating the warranty if the car isn’t serviced properly.
-If this applies to your car, you can learn more about servicing and vehicle warranties here.
+If this applies to your car, you can learn more about servicing and vehicle warranties on our blog.

 How to compare car service prices